gavvvin/food-recipe-viewer/README.md

    `yarn install`

+4. Seed the database by first running the back-end server:

+   `yarn server:start`

+   Then, invoke the API call:

+   `PUT {YOUR_ENDPOINT}/seed`

 ## Running the Application

 To start the front-end and back-end components locally, use the following commands:

 - Front-end: `yarn dev`
 - Back-end: `yarn server:start`

+## Linting

+To run the linter, use the following command:

+`yarn lint`

 ## Formatting